MicrosoftDocs/azure-dev-docs/articles/java/quickstarts/get-started-app-chat-template.md

 The chat app is preloaded with employee benefits information from [PDF files](https://github.com/Azure-Samples/azure-search-openai-demo/tree/main/data).
 You can use the chat app to ask questions about the benefits.
 The following steps walk you through the process of using the chat app.

-1. In the browser, enter a question in the text box at the bottom of the page such as one of the following:
+1. In the browser, select or enter a question in the text box at the bottom of the page such as one of the following:

     * What is included in my Northwind Health Plus plan that is not in standard?
     * What happens in a performance review?